Windsor (typeface)

-Windsor is a serif typeface created by Eleisha Pechey (1831-1902) and released by the Stephenson Blake type foundry.
+Windsor is a serif typeface created by Elisha Pechey (1831-1902) and released by the Stephenson Blake type foundry.
 It is intended for use such as display and in headings rather than for body text.

 Capitals M and W are widely splayed, P and R have very large upper bowls.
 The lowercase a, h, m and n of the Windsor font have angled right hand stems, e has an angled cross-stroke.
 Bitstream in their release notes to its digitisation call it 'a creative variation on the old-style form'.

 Releases

 Various foundries have released versions, including Linotype, Elsner+Flake, URW++ and Mecanorma.
 As many early digitisations were sublicensed, several of these may represent the same digitisation marketed by different rights-holders, possibly upgraded with modern features such as contextual ligature substitution.
 A range of weights have been created for it, such as condensed, outline, and bold.

 An unrelated face, also called Windsor, was designed by Edwin W. Shaar for Intertype in 1960.

 Miles Newlyn designed the New Spirit typeface, based on the Windsor typeface.